 The penalties for failing to complete compliance independent reviews or training can be severe, not to mention the financial risk you are vulnerable to.
 These checks should form part of your ongoing risk assessment of your venue’s operations, as well as performing an independent annual review that will ensure compliance with AUSTRAC requirements.

 Managing an effective Anti-Money Laundering and Counter-Terrorism Financing Compliance and Auditing program for your business can be a complex and stressful task if you don’t have the expertise on hand.
 Our Safety and Compliance team are experts in the AML/CTF Act and can provide assistance with your venues compliance programs.

 Is your business compliant?
 Use the downloadable DWS Safety and Compliance checklist to identify if your business is compliant under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.

-AUSTRAC have waived the 2017 reporting obligations, so it’s an ideal time to get your AML/CTF programs reviewed and staff training undertaken.
+AUSTRAC have reinstated reporting requirements, so it’s an ideal time to get your AML/CTF programs reviewed and staff training undertaken.

 There have been changes made to the legislation this year, including ensuring the independence of the person undertaking your annual review.
 DWS is offering 10% off on program review and training package.

 The DWS Safety and Compliance team can assist you and your venue with your AUSTRAC compliance.
 Contact Michelle today on 0400 640 891 or firstname.lastname@example.org